Whether you are a teacher, administrator or a parent, a head-lice outbreak affects everyone!

 Cleaning the Environment.
 This really is a no brainer.
 Wash and Dry (Hot dryer) everything that came into contact with the head for the last 24 hours.
 If you can’t wash it, just don’t use it for three days.

 Educate Families.
 Hair Maidens has a goal.
-Everyone should have access to up to date information to get rid of their lice problem.
+Everyone should have access to up-to-date information to get rid of their lice problem.
 Whether a family gets direct help with a Hair Maidens professional or needs to know why the lice keeps coming back, our goal is to make head lice removal easy and affordable for everyone!
 We have information for families on our website for FREE.
-We offer Free Head Checks on the first Friday of every month in our office.
+We offer Free Consultations by phone.
 We are happy to provide your school with affordable lice kits with full instructions that anyone can afford.

 School Protection Plan – Become a preferred customer.